How Construction Businesses Can Build Strong Foundations With Cash Flow Forecasting

 “We use Float for all of our clients and when we build a forecast, we build it from a project perspective.
 So if we know there’s a certain project that’s due to kick off, we know the valuation dates, we know the payment terms, what material is going to be used and what payment terms we have from the suppliers – we can then model those through.
 Having that information is so much more valid,” Laura added.

-Richard believes in baking cash flow forecasting into your business processes.
+Richard believes in making cash flow forecasting into your business processes.
 He recommends construction firms have a basic programme of how they’re going to deliver the work, then build a cash flow forecast on top of this.
 This will give your accountant the opportunity to map out cash based on what’s in the programme.

 Richard tweaks his cash flow every week with his accountant Laura, because things can change at the drop of a hat – new opportunities come in, or the weather changes and projects are altered.
 A programme can be as simple as a six line chart done in Excel with three or four key activities, looking at the relationships between those tasks.
 Equally it could have 2,000 lines.
 It depends on the complexity of information you’re dealing with.
 It’s a communication tool and helps you articulate what you’re doing and when to your customers.
 Richard suggests that even if you can share the site diary of a particular project with whoever is doing your forecasting, they’ll be much better informed.
 The forecast will be better, more accurate and more useful.